 This is the latest release

-For further information on our approach to statistics and research during COVID-19 see the Chief Statistician’s statement on COVID-19 and the production of statistics and social research.
+For further information on our approach to statistics and research during COVID-19 see the Chief Statistician’s latest statement on COVID-19 and the production of statistics and social research.

 The Chief Statistician has also written a blog on: